 In Kinyarwanda and Kirundi, the national languages respectively for Rwanda and Burundi, ubuntu means, among other things, 'human generosity' as well as humanity.
-In Kitara, a dialect cluster spoken by the Nyankore, Nyoro, Tooro, and Kiga of western Uganda and also the Haya, Nyambo and others of northern Tanzania, ubuntu (or Obuntu) refers to the human characteristics of generosity, consideration and humane-ness towards others in the community.
-In Kiswahili, a language spoken throughout the coast of East Africa and some of Kenya, the word may refer to "utu", which means humanness.
+In Kitara, a dialect cluster spoken by the Nyankore, Nyoro, Tooro, and Kiga of western Uganda and also the Haya, Nyambo and others of northern Tanzania, ubuntu (or Obuntu) refers to the human characteristics of generosity, consideration and humaneness towards others in the community.
+In Kiswahili, a major language in East Africa (especially in Kenya, Tanzania, Uganda, Burundi and Rwanda.
+Also, parts of Congo DRC, Malawi and Mozambique), the word may refer to "utu", which means humanness.
 It is a concept that condemns acts and deeds that seem unfair even in the slightest.
 The Bantu speakers of East Africa are believed to have originated from the Congo basin and in precolonial times, "utu" was the main philosophy governing them.

 Ubuntu is a very simple but powerful concept and it embodies all things good.
 For the sake of those who know nothing about Ubuntu, I will break it down into pieces.
 Ubuntu simply means we are all one family.
 In other words, "I am who I am because of who we all are".
 As a human being, I cannot live in isolation.
 I need other human beings in order for me to be human.
-I wouldn't be able to walk like a human being and I wouldn't be able to speak like a human being.
-I wouldn't be able to live and act like a human being were it not for others.
+I wouldn't be able to walk, talk, act and learn like a human being.
+In short, I would not be able to live were it not for others.
 I learned to walk, I learned to talk, I learned to eat, I learned to dance and so on but the truth is that, I learned all these from other human beings.
 We are all interconnected and our being depends on others.
 Our humanity depends on others and we cannot be truly happy unless others are happy too.
 That is the basic meaning of Ubuntu.
 Ubuntu includes, sharing, fairness, hospitality, caring, truthfulness, and anything good you can think of.
 Do unto others as you would want them to do unto you.
 Ubuntu does not mean you cannot be rich.
 You can be rich but only through positive means.
 You don't need to cheat on others to be rich and you don't need to oppress other people in order to be rich.
-You can be rich but your being rich must have positive impact on others and the society you live in so that others can benefit from your humanity the same way you benefit from others.
+You can be rich but your being rich must have positive impact on others and the society you live in so that others can benefit from your humanity the same way you benefit from them.

 Someone may ask, is Ubuntu only for Africans?
 The answer is no. Ubuntu isn't for just Africans.
 Ubuntu includes the entire of humanity.
 Ubuntu transcends color and racial barriers.
 Ubuntu transcends geographical barriers, political barriers, religious barriers, gender barriers, etc. Ubuntu is a way of life.